MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 ## How to grant org-wide consent for your users

 For private preview, the Viva Goals app is unverified.
 This will be changed as we move out of private preview.
 We recommend that as an admin you pre-consent for all users in your organization so that users don't have to review and accept the permissions requested by the app when they start the app.
-[Visit this page](https://docs.microsoft.com/en-us/microsoftteams/app-permissions-admin-center)to learn how to consent for all your users.
+[Visit this page](https://docs.microsoft.com/microsoftteams/app-permissions-admin-center) to learn how to consent for all your users.

 ## How to pre-install Viva Goals for users within Microsoft Teams